-[Update 5: Possible Design Changes] The Samsung Galaxy Fold’s launch has been delayed in China, Singapore, and Spain
+[Update 16: It’s Over] The Samsung Galaxy Fold’s launch has been delayed globally

 If you’ve been following the Samsung Galaxy Fold news last week, you know how much of a roller coaster it was.
 The week started off with reviewers glowing about the innovative device, but just a couple of days later, major display issues occurred.
 Several reviewers experienced very bad display glitches, some of which may have been caused by the user.
 It appears these issues have caused a launch delay, at least in a few countries right now.

 When the display issues first popped up, many people automatically assumed a launch delay would be in order.
 However, Samsung quickly reiterated that the April 26th launch plans would not be changed in the U.S. Unfortunately, that’s not the case in China, Singapore, and Spain.
 Launch events scheduled for this week in the countries have been postponed.
 An official statement from Samsung said: